terraform-google-modules/terraform-google-cloud-datastore/CONTRIBUTING.md

 # Contributing

-This document provides guidelines for contributing to the module VPC service controls.
+This document provides guidelines for contributing to the module Datastore.

 ## Dependencies